TLara1/TLara1.github.io/_projects/1_project.md

 <h2>The Three-Body Hamiltonian and the Lagrange Planetary Equations</h2>

-In \eqref{Expansion of the Two-Body Hamiltonian in Delaunay Variables}, we considered the two-body case.
-Now consider a perturbation to the two-body Hamiltonian:
+Now we approach the three-body problem by considering a perturbation to the two-body Hamiltonian:
 \begin{equation}
     \mathcal{H}=-\frac{\mathcal{G}^2\mu_1^3m_1^2}{2\Lambda_1^2}+\mathcal{R}\left(\Lambda_1,...\right)
 \end{equation}